Frederick's Full CV

 Best for publications with limited space.

-Concert organist Frederick Hohman is also recognized as a composer of organ and choral music, a creator of organ transcriptions, a modern on-line educator, an instrument designer, and a classical music audio-video producer.
+Concert organist Frederick Hohman is also recognized as a composer of organ and choral music, a creator of organ transcriptions, a modern on-line educator, a musical instrument designer, and a classical music audio-video producer.

 Frederick earned the Performer's Certificate, Mus.B., M.M. and D.M.A. degrees while in the organ class of David Craighead at the University of Rochester's Eastman School of Music.
 In 1984, he won First Prize in both the prestigious Clarence Mader and Arthur Poister competitions.
 This led to organ concert tours taking him throughout the USA, and to the Caribbean, Australia, the UK and Finland, to collegiate, concert and religious venues, including appearances before regional and national conventions of the American Guild of Organists (AGO), The Organ Historical Society, and The American Institute of Organbuilders.

-Frederick founded the recording label Pro Organo in 1985 and has overseen the production and release of over 300 organ and choral music titles, including 15 releases where he is a self-produced artist.
+Frederick founded the recording label Pro Organo in 1985 and has overseen the production and release of over 300 organ and choral music titles, including 16 releases where he is also the featured artist.
 In 1996, Frederick drew upon his experience in broadcasting as he produced and hosted the "Midnight Pipes" television series.
-Segments of this series are seen today on YouTube, where his performance Widor's Toccata from the Fifth Organ Symphony has topped 1.6 million views. www.youtube.com/midnightpipes
+Segments of this series are seen today on YouTube, where his performance Widor's Toccata from the Fifth Organ Symphony has tallied nearly 2 million views. www.youtube.com/midnightpipes

 Acclaimed by a critic with The Diapason magazine as "one of the symphonic organ's strongest exponents," during the 1980s, Frederick championed a revival of the Symphonic School of organ-playing.
 His 1984 doctoral essay, "The Art of the Symphonic Organist," and his 1985 CD "Lemare Affair" ignited a revival in symphonic organ literature and performance practices of the early 20th century, which led to his first organ transcription publications, as well as to several additional CD releases.

 Frederick Hohman's organ transcriptions and original organ music are published by Wayne Leupold Editions - www.wayneleupold.com - and by Zarex Scores.
 He occasionally composes under the nom de plume "Carlos Xavier Santiago."
-Frederick's organ concerto works were first premiered before the 2008 Twin Cities National Convention of the American Guild of Organists.
+Frederick's organ-with-orchestra works were first premiered before the 2008 Twin Cities National Convention of the American Guild of Organists.
+In 2018, he is preparing both a pops-style organ concerto and a classical-style organ concerto for their premieres.

 From 2008 to 2015, Frederick served The American Guild of Organists (AGO) on its national committees focused upon education.
 In 2016, AGO's Committee on Continuing Professional Education commissioned Frederick to appear as video instructor in a series of 30 AGO-produced videos, in a series entitled "Lessons for the New Organist," which are free for all to view at AGO's website.
 Also in an educational role, since 1997, Frederick has provided written guidance and encouragement to aspiring organists as an adjudicator in 20 national and international organ competitions.